What is pathology?

-Haematology is the study of diseases which affect blood.
-Investigations that take place the Haematology laboratory include:
+Haematology is the field of medicine involved in the study of blood.
+Investigations that take place in the Haematology laboratory include:

-Specimens of whole blood are analysed by a specialised instrument called a Coulter Counter which measures the number of the various blood cells such as red cells, white cells and platelets.
-A blood film is made by smearing a drop of blood on a microscope slide and these slides are reviewed by trained scientists and pathologists to assess the size and shape of the blood cells.
-Together the number and morphology of blood cells can be used to diagnose of a number of diseases eg. anaemia, leukaemia.
+Specimens of whole blood are analysed by a specialised instrument called a Coulter Counter which measures the number and size of blood cells such as red cells, white cells and platelets.
+A blood film is made by smearing a drop of blood on a microscope slide.
+These slides are reviewed by trained scientists and Haematologists to diagnose a number of diseases eg. anaemia or acute leukaemia.
 The picture on the right depicts a normal blood film.

 - Clotting and bleeding studies